-'And have ye not read this Scripture; The stone which the builders rejected is become the head of the corner: this was the Lord's doing, and Lord's doing, and it is it is marvellous in our eves?
+10 And have ye not read this scripture; The stone which the builders rejected is become the head of the corner: 11 This was the Lord's doing, and it is marvellous in our eyes?
+12 And they sought to lay hold on him, but feared the people: for they knew that he had spoken the parable against them: and they left him, and went their way.

-bad spoken the